 The whole zippered front flap of the bag is both an access point to the smaller internal zippered pockets and organizers and a pocket in and of itself.
 As I have tried to demonstrate in my photos, these front flaps have a fair bit of extra material, allowing them to expand and hold larger items such as a rolled-up jacket and rain pants, gimbal parts, snacks and lunch for the day or various camera gear accessory pouches.
 The overall volume of these front pockets varies based on the Kiboko model, but there are several litres to play with.

 A word of warning, though.
-When travelling with the larger Kiboko 30L and 22L, it’s easy to stuff a little too much in the front pockets, thereby expanding the bags’ depth by four inches or more.
+When traveling with the larger Kiboko 30L+, 30L, and 22L, it’s easy to stuff too much in the front pockets, thereby expanding the bags’ depth by four inches or more.
 This can take the bag past airline carry-on limits and contribute considerably to the “big bag” look.
-When flying, I try to keep clutter out of those front pockets by taking the more oversized items that usually reside in there and packing them tightly between cameras and lenses in the bag’s main compartment.
+When flying, I try to keep clutter out of those front pockets by taking the more oversized items that usually reside there and packing them tightly between cameras and lenses in the bag’s main compartment.

 On the inside of both butterfly wings are more organizational pockets.
-The Kiboko 30L has two separate zippered pockets, while the Kiboko 22L and Kiboko 16L have a single longer zippered pocket divided in the middle by a piece of hook-and-loop.
+The Kiboko 30L and 30L+ have two separate zippered pockets, while the Kiboko 22L+ and Kiboko 16L+ have a single longer zippered pocket divided in the middle by a piece of hook-and-loop.
 This creates two compartments behind the single zip, but you can also store one longer item by prying apart that hook-and-loop.

 More pockets are great, but I sometimes find myself confused between what I have placed in these pockets and what is in the similar-looking pockets inside the bag’s front section.
-Both sets of pockets are horizontal zippered mesh, and on the 30L, this gives you eight similar-looking flat mesh pockets—six on the 16L and 22L.
+Both sets of pockets are horizontal zippered mesh, and on the 30L/30L+, this gives you eight similar-looking flat mesh pockets—six on the 16L+ and 22L+.
 I wonder if something could have been done to differentiate these further.
 The best practice is to be diligent about storing your accessories in specific pockets every time.

-The Kiboko 16L and Kiboko 22L have a zippered laptop compartment at the back of the bag between the rear panel padding and the camera compartment.
-The 16L backpack will hold up to a 13″ laptop, while the 22L will hold up to a 16″ laptop.
-Neither of these compartments is exceptionally thick, and those that have older, thicker PCs might struggle to make the fit comfortably.
+The Kiboko 16L+, Kiboko 22L+, and 30L+ have a zippered laptop compartment at the back of the bag between the rear panel padding and the camera compartment.
+The 16L+ backpack will hold up to a 13″ laptop, while the 22L+ and 30L+ will hold up to a 16″ laptop.
+These compartments are not exceptionally thick, and those with older, thicker PCs might struggle to fit comfortably.
 These laptop slots are better suited to thinner machines such as the more recent MacBook Pros or MacBook Airs.

 It should also be noted that if a laptop is inserted into the laptop compartment, it encroaches on the space within the camera compartment, slightly decreasing the depth you have available in that section.
 Close inspection of the compartment’s internal dividers shows there is an extra section on the bottom of some that expand and contract based on whether you are using the laptop compartment or not.